Positive pressure ventilation systems

 University of Otago research shows that moving roof space air into your home doesn’t provide adequate heat to keep your house warm in winter.
 It also found that this could often push internal temperatures away from the desired level, rather than toward it.

 In summer, roof cavities quickly become excessively hot.
-Systems that pump roof space air into your house without a summer bypass should be turned off for extended periods to avoid overheating your house.
+Systems that pump roof space air into your house without a summer bypass should be turned off in summer to avoid overheating your house.

-Beacon Pathway research also found that systems that aren’t controlled by humidity sensors can increase moisture levels in your house.
-Look for a ventilation system that controls both the temperature and humidity of your air supply.
+Beacon Pathway research found that systems that aren’t controlled by humidity sensors can increase moisture levels in your house.
+Look for a ventilation system that uses both temperature and humidity sensors to control the air supply.